Dhangar: Etymology

 The word "Dhangar" is inscribed in a Buddhist cave in Pune district of Maharashtra.
 It is believed that this inscription has its origin between the first and the third century AD.
 Multiple theories have been proposed for the origin of the word Dhangar.
 It may be associated with a term for "cattle wealth".
 Bhagwan Lal Indraji maintains that it is derived from Sanskrit word Dhang which means hill.
 Syed Siraj-Ul-Hassan noted that some people of his time believed the term to come from the Sanskrit "dhenugar" ("cattle herder") but dismissed that etymology as being "fictitious".
 In Kannada, the word Danagãra means cowherd and is derived from Dana which means cattle.
 Dana is the tadbhava of Dhana, which comes from Go-dhana which means cattle in Sanskrit.

 According to Shamba Joshi, Hatakara-Dhanagara (Hatkar-Dhangar) is a compound of two words of the same meaning.
-In Old Kannada, the meaning of Hatti-Kara (Hatkar) is Gavli (milkman/cowherd) and Hatti means cattle pen or fold.
-Patti in Tamil would mean cowstall, sheepfold, a measure of land sufficient for sheepfold, cattle pound, a hamlet, a village, a place.
-He observes that Hatti-Karas are descendants of Patti-Janas, people who were settled in the south of Narmada River during the Middle Ages.
-This region was called Hatta-Desa.
-He theorizes that the word Mar-Hatta comes from the word Hatta-Desa, the settlement of Hatti-Karas.
-After the 12th century AD, the civil strife between the Yadavas of Devagiri and Halebidu (Hoysala's capital) split this land into two, into Marhätta and Karnätaka.
-Saint Ramdas refers to the two parts, Hatak for Marhätta and Karnatak for Karnätaka, in one of his Aratis.

 Subdivisions

 Initially there were twelve tribes of Dhangar, and they had a division of labour amongst brothers of one family.
 The nation around Hingoli was called Bara-Hatti which means country of twelve Hatkar-Dhangars.
 These twelve tribes later formed three sub-divisions and one half-division.
 These three being Hatkar (shepherd), Gavli or Dange (cowherd) and Khutekar (wool and blanket weaver)/Sangar.
-The half-division is called Khatik (butcher).
 All sub-castes fall in either of these divisions.
-The number three and a half is not a random selection but has a religious and cosmological significance.